MickyBe/MickyBe/README.md

 ### I'm glad to see you here!
 I am a Fullstack Developer with experience in projects related to web development (Python, JavaScript, Flask, Django, Node), low-level programming (C, Bash).
 Proficient in version control systems (Git), databases (SQL) and RESTful APIs.
 Lifelong learner, curious, team player and passionate about technology.

-Developer with the ability to analyze and solve problems of high complexity and ambiguity.
-With skills to design and implement solutions according to the company context.

 - 🌱 I’m currently learning React and Django.
 - 😀 I like video game :video_game:, reading :books:, programming, :computer:, piano :musical_keyboard: and playing the guitar :guitar:.